 To diagnose the source of your injury, your doctor will do a thorough exam.
 They may also request imaging tests, such as an X-ray or MRI, to diagnose the condition or rule out more serious injuries.

-Tennis elbow is usually treated with a combination of physical therapy, icing, resting the injured elbow (sometimes using forearm bracing to rest the tendons).
-Topical anti-inflammatory gels, topical cortisone gels, and cortisone injections are also commonly used to treat this injury.
+Tennis elbow is traditionally treated with a combination of physical therapy, icing, over-the-counter anti-inflammatory medications, and rest.
+In some cases, a forearm brace is used to force the affected tendons to rest.
+Topical anti-inflammatory gels, topical cortisone gels, steroid injections, and a corticosteroid injections are also commonly used to treat this injury.

-Many individuals suffering with tennis elbow seek Airrosti care as an alternative to long periods of rest and inactivity.
+Many individuals suffering from this painful repetitive stress injury seek Airrosti care as an alternative to long periods of rest and inactivity.
 Airrosti can help dramatically speed recovery and provide immediate pain relief, without drugs or injections.
 Most patients are able to return to normal activity within only 1 to 3 visits, based on patient-reported outcomes.